OfficeDev/Microsoft-Teams-Samples/samples/app-localization/csharp/README.md

     - **Zip** up the contents of the `teamsAppManifest` folder to create a `manifest.zip`
     - **Upload** the `manifest.zip` to Teams (in the Apps view click "Upload a custom app")

-Note: If you are facing any issue in your app,  [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/app-localization/csharp/Localization/AdapterWithErrorHandler.cs#L24) and put your debugger for local debug.
+**Note**: If you are facing any issue in your app, [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/app-localization/csharp/Localization/AdapterWithErrorHandler.cs#L24) and put your debugger for local debug.

 # Running the sample